RHDZMOTA/cnap-manual-crawler/README.md

 and the storage.
 * A **parallelism** value of 30 is recommended for both Solr and the Crawler due to limitations with the connection pool.
-* A Cassandra batch insert (parallelism) value of 30 is recommended in order to match the parallelism value of the Crawler.
+* A Cassandra batch insert (parallelism) value of 30 is recommended for the url-table in order to match the parallelism value of the Crawler.
+You can use a larger parallelism level for the answer-table.

 ### Run the application
 1. Enter the base directory.